Quantum discord and steering in top quarks at the LHC

-In the beam basis, these asymmetries only probe non-zero values of $B^{+}_z-B^{-}_z$ as $\mathbf{C}$ is diagonal.
-Nevertheless, by integrating the density-matrix elements in the helicity basis in Eq.~(\ref{eq:QuantumStateTotaltt}) we obtain a different density matrix $\bar{\rho}(M_{t\bar{t}})$ that, although it does not describe an actual spin state~\cite{Afik2021}, is sensitive to the values of $\mathbf{B}^+-\mathbf{B}^-,\mathbf{C}-\mathbf{C}^{\mathrm{T}}$~\cite{Sirunyan2019}.
-As a result, the discord and steering asymmetries of $\bar{\rho}(M_{t\bar{t}})$ directly probe these $CP$-odd magnitudes.
+In the beam basis, these asymmetries only probe nonzero values of $B^{+}_z-B^{-}_z$ as $\mathbf{C}$ is diagonal.
+Nevertheless, integrating the matrix elements in the helicity basis in Eq.~(\ref{eq:QuantumStateTotaltt}) yields a density matrix $\bar{\rho}(M_{t\bar{t}})$ that, although it describes a \textit{fictitious} quantum state~\cite{Afik2022}, is still a physical non-negative density matrix, and sensitive to nonzero values of $\mathbf{B}^+-\mathbf{B}^-,\mathbf{C}-\mathbf{C}^{\mathrm{T}}$~\cite{Sirunyan2019}.
+As a result, the discord and steering asymmetries of $\bar{\rho}(M_{t\bar{t}})$ can directly probe these $CP$-odd magnitudes.

-We stress that these new physics signatures are model independent, applying regardless of the precise mechanism behind the $CP$-violation.
-In analogy with quantum information witnesses~\cite{Terhall2000}, they are new physics witnesses, symmetry-protected by the Standard Model, and only non-zero in the presence of new physics.
-This contrasts with the case of entanglement and Bell nonlocality, symmetric between the tops, where new physics effects are reduced to quantitative corrections to Standard Model contributions~\cite{Aoude2022,Fabbrichesi2022}.
+We stress that these new physics signatures are model independent, applying regardless of the precise mechanism behind the $CP$ violation.
+In analogy with quantum information witnesses~\cite{Terhall2000}, they are new physics witnesses, symmetry-protected by the Standard Model, and only nonzero in the presence of new physics.
+This contrasts with the case of entanglement and Bell nonlocality, symmetric between the tops, where new physics effects are reduced to quantitative corrections to Standard Model contributions~\cite{Aoude2022,Fabbrichesi2022,Severi2023}.

 \textit{Conclusions.}---We provide the full hierarchy of quantum correlations in top quarks by studying quantum discord and steering.
 Both phenomena can be potentially observed at the LHC, while their detection at the Tevatron is unlikely.
-In particular, a highly-significant observation of discord in a separable state through an inclusive measurement is expected at the LHC.
-Furthermore, the LHC offers the possibility of measuring quantum discord directly from its definition and reconstructing the steering ellipsoid, both challenging measurements in conventional laboratory setups.
+Specifically, a highly significant observation of discord in a separable state through an inclusive measurement is expected at the LHC.
+Furthermore, the LHC offers the possibility of measuring quantum discord directly from its definition and of reconstructing the steering ellipsoid, both challenging measurements in conventional laboratory setups.
 Finally, the asymmetric nature of discord and steering makes them natural candidates to test $CP$-violating new physics.